 There's no denying that the Calphalon Digital Sauté Slow Cooker is a lot of money, but it's got an army of loyal fans who will happily tell you why it's worth it.
 With an ideal capacity, digital programming and an oven-safe pot, this is our pick of slow cookers for those with a bigger budget and a love of food.
 Being able to sear or prep ingredients in the insert pot promises big flavor which we're sure will pay off.

-- Read the review: Calphalon Digital Sauté
+- Read our Calphalon Digital Sauté Review

 5. Crock-Pot SCR300 3-Quart Manual: Best medium-sized slow cooker